devnull-cz/c-prog-lang/modules/undefined-behavior.md

 # More Information on Undefined Behavior

-For the definition of *undefined behavior*, see [types of behavior in C](/modules/behavior-types.md).
+For the definition of *undefined behavior* see the
+#module behavior-types.md types of behavior

-**Now an important note:** it is not that a small part of a program (statement, expression, ...) has a result that is not predictable, given that anything could have happened because of that, **the entire execution of the program that experienced that undefined behavior is meaningless.**
+**Now an important note:** it is not that a small part of a program (statement, expression, ...) has a result that is not predictable.
+Given that anything could have happened because of that, **the entire execution of the program that experienced that undefined behavior is meaningless.**

 Not only when writing software for cars, trains, planes, nuclear power plants,